-All types of pemphigoid are caused by an immune system malfunction.
-They create rashes and fluid-filled blisters.
+All types of pemphigoid are caused by your immune system attacking healthy tissue.
+They appear as rashes and fluid-filled blisters.
 The types of pemphigoid differ in terms of where on the body the blistering occurs and when it occurs.

-In cases of bullous pemphigoid, the skin blistering occurs most commonly on the arms and legs where movement occurs, that is, around the joints and on the lower abdomen.
+In cases of bullous pemphigoid — the most common of the three types — the skin blistering happens most commonly on the arms and legs where movement occurs.
+This includes the areas around the joints and on the lower abdomen.

 Pemphigoid is an autoimmune disease.
-This means that your immune system, which normally protects you from infection, begins to attack your healthy tissues.
+This means that your immune system mistakenly begins to attack your healthy tissues.
 In the case of pemphigoid, your immune system creates antibodies to attack the tissue just below your outer layer of skin.
 This causes the layers of skin to separate and results in painful blistering.
-Why the immune system reacts this way in patients with pemphigoid is not fully understood.
+It’s not fully understood why the immune system reacts this way in people living with pemphigoid.

 The most common symptom of pemphigoid is blistering that occurs on the arms, legs, abdomen, and mucous membranes.
 Hives and itching are also common.
 The blisters have certain characteristics, regardless of where on the body they form:

-- they are large and filled with fluid that is usually clear, but may contain some blood they are thick and do not rupture easily
+- the blisters are large and filled with fluid that’s usually clear, but may contain some blood

 - ruptured blisters are usually sensitive and painful

-Your doctor will be able to make a fairly firm diagnosis simply by examining your blisters.
-However, to know for sure and to prescribe the right treatment, further tests will be required.
+Your dermatologist will be able to make a fairly firm diagnosis simply by examining your blisters.
+Further testing will be needed to prescribe the right treatment.

 With comprehensive treatment, the outlook for pemphigoid is good.
 Most people respond well to medication.
-Often, the disease will go away after a few years of treatment.
-Even with proper treatment, however, pemphigoid may return at any time.
+The disease will often go away after a few years of treatment.
+But pemphigoid may return at any time, even with proper treatment.